 Q: That is considerable growth under your leadership in a relatively short time, a completely new offering for the company on top of that.
 How did you help steer the integration processes for the organization?

 A: I had been on both sides of our business, where I was selling and supporting our mobile application with EHR integration in the field.
 I knew what it was like to do work with the clients and talk through all of the processes, per project, with the various teams.
-This experience also gave me insight that, unfortunately, we had some areas to improve.
+This experience also gave me insight into the challenges of integration and how we needed to improve.
 With the outsourced integration partnership, we were able to simplify our solution, scale more quickly, and expand our offering into settings we previously weren’t able to access.
-But I realized very quickly that our partnership process wasn’t working in a desirable way for us as the vendor, because it was removing the client experience from our control.
+But I realized very quickly that our partnership process wasn’t working in a desirable way for us as the vendor because it was removing the client experience from our control.

 Q: The world of integrations was new to you, as you mentioned.
 How did you know where to start, how to find the right integrations partner?

 After about a year of stumbling through the integration solution, we weren’t making great strides with our in-house capabilities, yet we were starting to see more Epic facilities come through our pipeline.
+Here, new challenges of integration started to come to light.
 We were forced to look at our integration partner with more of a long-term strategy, to say, “Does this make sense to continue outsourcing our integration solution versus handling it in-house?”
 Internally, we were at an inflection point, that if we wanted to manage the project in-house — completely own the growth strategy, the ever-increasing complexities, and the expansion into more EHRs — we needed to staff it up.
 So we did a very quick ROI analysis on the single client that we had, continuing to build, support, and grow in-house versus outsourcing the majority of the work to our integration partner.
-It became clear that outsourcing was just the right thing to do for us.
+It became clear, given these challenges of integration and ROI analysis, that outsourcing was just the right thing to do for us.

 Q: Why was that?

-Actually, when I spoke about our experience at an interoperability event last year, this was something that a lot of people were talking about — how do you justify integration partner costs to your C-suite who doesn’t really understand what you do, what you need, versus what it would take to accomplish the same in-house, and staffing it appropriately to drive growth and expansion of the solution.
+Actually, when I spoke about our experience at an interoperability event last year, this was one of the challenges of integration that a lot of people were talking about — how do you justify integration partner costs to your C-suite who doesn’t really understand what you do, what you need, versus what it would take to accomplish the same in-house, and staffing it appropriately to drive growth and expansion of the solution.